-May 24th 1997 was a great day of celebration, with the consecration of the new church and monastery, work continued to make the Church and the grounds of Penrose Park even more beautiful.
-With the blessing of Our Lady of Mercy, as She is known in Australia and the support of thousands of faithful pilgrims we have already witnessed many miracles here.
-Following the Consecration of the Church due to the popularity of the Shrine special events have been held here.
+May 24th 1997, was a great day of celebration.
+With the consecration of the new church and monastery, work continued to make the Church and the grounds of Penrose Park even more beautiful.
+With the blessing of Our Lady of Mercy, as She is known in Australia and the support of thousands of faithful pilgrims, we have already witnessed many miracles here.
+Following the Consecration of the Church, due to the popularity of the Shrine, special events have been held here.

+The Icon was crowned in 2001 with crowns also blessed by the pope for the occasion.
 The tradition of crowning an Icon began in Rome as a way of acknowledgement of the powerful intercession of Our Lady for all pilgrims.
-Why we crown Our Lady of Mercy: Holy Mother the Church has on many occasions asserted that it is lawful to venerate images of Christ, his Mother, and the saints and has often instructed the faithful on the proper understanding of such veneration.
+Why we crown Our Lady of Mercy: Holy Mother, the Church has on many occasions asserted that it is lawful to venerate images of Christ, his Mother, and the saints and has often instructed the faithful on the proper understanding of such veneration.
 Coronation is one form of reverence frequently shown to images of the Blessed Virgin Mary.
-Both in the East and in the West, the practice of depicting the Blessed Virgin Mary wearing a regal crown came into use in the era of the Council of Ephesus (A.D.
+In the East and West, the practice of depicting the Blessed Virgin Mary wearing a regal crown came into use in the era of the Council of Ephesus (A.D.
 431).
 Since then, Christian artists have often portrayed the glorified Mother of the Lord seated on a throne, dressed in royal robes, and surrounded by a court of angels and saints.
 In many such images, Christ is shown placing a crown on his Mother’s head.

 In 2008 we welcomed the Youth of the World as part of World Youth Day 2008.
 We were designated as a place of pilgrimage.
 The young people came in their hundreds from America, Germany, Italy, Spain, South America, France, England etc.

 In 2011 we began renovation of the building known as the Old Monastery, which was the place of residence for the first priests before the construction of the Church and Monastery as is today.
 The renovations should be completed by the end of 2011.
-The building will be a reminder of the life of the first Pauline Monks in Australia and the Chapel will be able to be used by small groups of pilgrims for special occasions.
+The building will be a reminder of the life of the first Pauline Monks in Australia, and the Chapel will be able to be used by small groups of pilgrims for special occasions.